Foot Health Check

 Do you have skin or nail problems?

-Have you been told that you have poor circulation in your feet?
+Have you been told that you have poor circulation (blood flow) in your feet?

 Have you had any operations in your legs to improve the blood flow in your feet?